KrutzOtrem/Shin-s-Overlays/README.md

 Inside each folder, you’ll find at least three overlays.
 Overlay1 is always the base version—clean, with no gridlines, scanlines, or color effects.
 Overlay2 includes the gridline or scanline effect with 1px that I think works best.
 Overlay3 is for anyone who wants a strong grid or scanline effect—the pixel lines are much thicker on this one.

-All overlays, except those for home consoles (CRT), will be designed for integer scaling only.
+All overlays are designed for native scaling, except for those made for home consoles.
+In that case, please use aspect ratio scaling instead.

 ## Specific Configuration